Accourage/t3-customer-relations/CUST_SERVICE.md

 ## How We Raise Customer Awareness

 ## How Customers Can Evaluate Our Offerings
+Our app provides a large market of possible deliveries and jobs that can be requested by customers.
+On the app, customers can easily look through their options and evaluate which one they would prefer.
+We also have a system of evaluating people.
+After each job, the service provider and the customer can rate each other based on their performance.
 ## How Customers Purchase
 We have two type of customers, the ones offering a service and the ones buying a service.
 For the customers who are offering a service, they purchase from us by offering a delivery or a job, and when they are paid for that job, Accourage recieves a portion of that payment.
 The portion that Acourage takes is the purchase.
 For the customers buying a service, they purchase through the app by buying a delivery or job.
 ## How We Deliver Value